ZHBALEX/Zhbalex.GitHub.io/index.md

 layout: homepage
 ---

+# WARNING: This Page is still under constuction

 ## About Me

-WARNING: This Page is still under constuction

 I am a master's student focusing on Computational Fluid Dynamics (CFD) combined with biofluid mechanics at Johns Hopkins University, under the guidance of Dr. Rajat Mittal and Dr. Jung-Hee Seo.